 When representing the University on social media, social media managers are encouraged to maintain a professional tone.
 While it is understood that each unit has its own culture and relationships with on-campus constituents, tone should be carefully considered so as not to alienate prospective students, alumni, and other off-campus constituents who may be removed from the campus culture.
 Always maintain a friendly, professional voice.

-Double-check your posts/tweets for typos and grammatical errors before and after they're made public.
+Double-check your posts/tweets for typos and grammatical errors before and after they’re made public.
 Posts coming from the University should never contain such errors.
 Ask a colleague to set up mobile notifications for your account.
 That way, they can be another set of eyes on your content.
 Additionally, consider installing browser plug-ins such as Grammarly.